Vietnam taps private hospitals as Delta-driven COVID-19 infections rise | Health

 - Vietnam

 Vietnam's health ministry issued an urgent appeal on Friday for private hospitals to treat COVID-19 patients as the Southeast Asian country battles a surge in infections driven by the highly contagious Delta variant.
 After successfully containing the virus for much of the pandemic, Vietnam has been facing record daily increases in infections since late April.
-The country has detected a total of 133,000 cases, 85% of which were recorded over the past month.
+It has detected a total of 137,000 cases, 85% of which were recorded over the past month.

-"The Delta variant is destroying all anti-pandemic achievements," health minister Nguyen Thanh Long said at a cabinet meeting on Friday.
-Private medical facilities should provide beds, equipment, and manpower to treat COVID-19 cases when assigned to do so by authorities, the ministry said in a separate statement.
+"The Delta variant is destroying all anti-pandemic achievements," health minister Nguyen Thanh Long told a cabinet meeting on Friday.
+Private medical facilities should provide beds, equipment, and manpower to treat COVID-19 patients when assigned to do so by authorities, the ministry said in a separate statement.

+Vietnam had maintained a policy that required anyone who tested positive for the virus to be hospitalized at a state-run institution.
+Vietnam's daily COVID-19 infections hit a record 8,649 cases on Friday, taking its total tally to over 137,000, the health ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)